khawarizmi-org/topics/Algorithms/Graph Theory/BFS/en.md

 BFS can be understood as a fire spreading on the graph: at time step 0 only the source $s$ is “on fire.”
 At each subsequent step, every burning vertex ignites all of its unlit neighbors.
 In each iteration, the “ring of fire” expands by one edge‐length.

+At its core, BFS maintains a frontier of vertices at the current distance layer and explores them in order of arrival.
+By using a queue—a first-in, first-out (FIFO) structure—it guarantees that vertices are processed in the exact order of increasing distance from the source.
+No other standard container (like a stack or priority queue) naturally preserves this layer-by-layer exploration without additional overhead.

 More precisely:
 1. Create a queue $q$ to process vertices in FIFO order.
 2. Maintain a Boolean array `vis[]` indicating whether each vertex has been visited.